-Ranui Home and Hospital is part of the Presbyterian Support Otago (PSO) organisation.
-Ranui is one of nine aged care facilities managed by PSO.
-The service is certified to provide rest home, hospital (geriatric and medical), and dementia level care for up to 48 residents.
-On the day of the audit, there were 46 residents.
+Iona Home and Hospital is part of the Presbyterian Support Otago (PSO) organisation.
+Iona is one of nine aged care facilities managed by PSO.
+The service is certified to provide rest home, hospital (geriatric and medical), and dementia level care for up to 79 residents.
+On the day of the audit, there were 64 residents.

-This certification audit was conducted against the Ngā Paerewa Health and Disability Services Standards 2021 and the contracts with Te Whatu Ora- Health New Zealand.
-The audit process included the review of policies and procedures, the review of residents and staff files, observations, interviews with residents, family, management, staff, and a general practitioner.
+This certification audit was conducted against the Ngā Paerewa Health and Disability Services Standard 2021 and the contracts with Te Whatu Ora- Health New Zealand.
+The audit process included the review of policies and procedures, the review of residents and staff files, observations, and interviews with residents, family, management, staff, and a general practitioner.

-The facility manager is appropriately qualified and experienced and is supported by a clinical coordinator (RN).
+The acting facility manager is appropriately qualified and well supported by staff from support office.
 There are quality systems and processes being implemented.
 Feedback from residents and families was positive about the care and the services provided.
 An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.

-This certification audit identified that improvements are required in relation to staff appraisals, documentation of training attendance, and care plan evaluations.
+This certification audit identified that improvements are required in relation to staffing and attendance at training.